sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/C/Docs/CProject.md

 - Better error recovery
 - Debugging information
 - Multiple assignment operators (`*=`, `/=`, `%=`)
+- Address-of operator (`&`)

 ## Limitations
-- Only one file can be open at a time
+- Only one file can be open at a time (requires buffering for file operations)
 - No floating-point support
 - Stack-based architecture limits recursion depth
-- Maximum 65535 bytes per file
+- Maximum 65535 bytes per file (also limits file copy size due to buffer allocation)
 - Filenames limited to 13 characters (uppercase)
+- Global variables limited to ~29 (119 bytes of zero page)
+- Global constants must be initialized with literals only

 ## Target Benchmark Programs